Assam’s former top cop now teaches maths in school

 Sahay now teaches every day of the week, holding one hour lessons on Calculus.
 “The new Class XI batch will join a couple of months later, and perhaps I will begin to teach two lessons when they do,” he says, adding that a new Maths teacher has just been hired.
 “I am quite conversant in Calculus so it has not been too difficult, but I definitely need to do my homework every day,” he says, “We never stop learning — one must always be socially relevant, physically active and mentally engaged.”

-Meanwhile, the eleven students who have chosen Mathematics as their subject in the Sonaram HS school are ecstatic that they finally have a teacher — that too someone of Mukesh Sahay’s stature.
+Meanwhile, the eleven students who have chosen Mathematics as their elective in the Sonaram HS school are ecstatic that they finally have a teacher — that too someone of Sahay’s stature.
 “He carries on teaching like a regular person — and that is what the students like about him the most,” says Borthakur.

 For all the latest North East India News, download Indian Express App